 - Remove all wood from the premises – Living trees are completely acceptable, it’s dead trees and their stumps that are a tasty treat to termites.
 Wood is the all-around sustenance for termites — it provides food and water, and if termites are susceptible to anything, it’s dehydration!
 Also, if there is any firewood piled in your yard and touching the ground, this is a clear invitation for termites to feast.

 - Maintain your yard – Your yard doesn’t have to be something of Martha Stewart’s dreams, but it also can’t be her nightmare!
 Ensure you keep your yard well maintained in termite territory by clearing unwanted weeds and dying plants.

 - Watch for water leaks – Termites love water and will flock to a leaky spigot, sprinkler head, and the occasional water feature.
 Termites have even been known to infest water pipes, so it’s extremely important to always check for outside water leaks.

 If you have a combination of any or all of the above it’s more likely you’ll see a termite quickly grow on your property, and when they’re established on your property, their nest is a ticking time bomb for when they do decide that your home is the cherry on top!

 Most homeowners don’t want uninvited termite guests but you may be inviting them in, inadvertently through your landscaping.
 So, what does landscaping have to do with termites?
 Everything!

 Termites are more likely to move from your yard and into your home with the perfect combination of termite-loving landscaping.

-Now that we have your attention and you know that landscaping makes a big impact on whether or not termites will make a home of your home, we’re going to pause and continue this in another post — so stay tuned!
+Now that we have your attention and you know that landscaping makes a big impact on whether or not termites will make a home of your home, we’re going to pause and continue this in part II of this series — so stay tuned!